 1. Howard is committed to providing equal access to students with documented disabilities.
-To ensure your access to accommodations, students with disabilities may contact Office of Student Services.
-There you can engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
+If you believe you have a disability that requires accommodation, please notify the Office of Student Services.
+There you can engage in a confidential conversation about the process for requesting reasonable accommodation in the classroom and clinical settings.
 Accommodations are not provided retroactively.
 Accommodations letters are valid for one semester only.